 We are here on this clandestine mission to talk about the General’s favourite vodka.
 I mean who else to ask about vodka than the highest ranking General in Russia?

-Nuclear 12th Main Directorate of the Defense Ministry
+Nuclear 12th Main Directorate of the Defence Ministry

 It is then no surprise that General Anatoly Nogovitsyn greets us in his office with a few remnants of upchuck still trickling down his collar and over his medals.